supersaiyansubtlety/FilledTotheBrim/README.md

 # Features

-- Empty Shulkers Can Fit in OTher Shulker Boxes -Shulker Boxes Stack and Send Correct Comparator Output For Being Stacked
+- Empty Shulkers Can Fit in other Shulker Boxes -Shulker Boxes Stack and Send Correct Comparator Output For Being Stacked